ga4gh-beacon/beacon-v2/docs/filters.md

 A Beacon will query for quantitative properties when the required `operator` and numerical `value` parameters are set in the filters request.
-The `id` parameter identifies the field name, the `operator` parameter defines the operator to use, and the `value` parameter provides the field query value.
+The `id` parameter identifies the logical scope (with the exact field depending on the internal data model at the resource), the `operator` parameter defines the operator to use, and the `value` parameter provides the field query value.
 Equality and relational operators (= < >) can be used between field name and field value pairs, and field values can be associated with units if applicable.